 To date, we have rewilded 18 cheetahs.
 This process includes a managed release whereby cheetahs are initially placed in a safe enclosure (called a boma) and are released gradually as they get used to their new environment.

 Most recently, this included the rewilding and relocating of an orphaned family of four cheetah brothers, after their mother had been killed while hunting.
+We also welcomed a new female cheetah, Zola, to the reserve in 2025.

 What is a metapopulation and why are we working to manage it?